 - 1. Application Process. - 2.
-Annual Re-certification. - 3.
+Annual/Interim Re-certifications. - 3.
 When an allegation is received by the LACDA wherein unreported income sources are disclosed. - 4.
 When a tenant's expenditures exceed his/her reported income, and no plausible explanation is given.

 Enterprise Income Verification (EIV) Inquiries.
-Enterprise Income Verification is a system that enables Public Housing Programs to verify participant reported income and identified households that may have under reported their household's annual income.
-EIV inquires may be made in the following circumstances:
+EIV is a system that enables Public Housing Programs to verify participant reported income and identified households that may have under reported their household's annual income.
+EIV inquires must be made in the following circumstances:

-- 1. Annual Re-certification. - 2.
-When an allegation is received by the LACDA wherein unreported income sources are disclosed. - 3.
-When a tenant's expenditures exceed his/her reported income, and no plausible explanation is given.
+- 1. Annual/Interim Re-certifications. - 2.
+Post Move-in (New Admissions) within 60-days of the move-in date. - 3.
+When an allegation is received by the LACDA wherein unreported income sources are disclosed.

+4. When a resident's expenditures exceed his/her reported income, and no plausible explanation is given.

-D. THE LACDA'S HANDLING OF ALLEGATIONS OF POSSIBLE ABUSE AND FRAUD verifiable facts.
+D. THE LACDA'S HANDLING OF ALLEGATIONS OF POSSIBLE ABUSE AND FRAUD

-LACDA staff will encourage all tenant families to report suspected abuse to the Property Manager.
+LACDA staff will encourage all residents to report suspected abuse to the Property Manager and/or LACDA staff.
 All allegations, complaints and tips will be carefully evaluated in order to determine if they warrant follow-up.
 The LACDA will not follow up on allegations which are vague or otherwise nonspecific.
-They will only review allegations, which contain one or more independently
+The LACDA will only review allegations, which contain one or more independently verifiable facts.